Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 Another really annoying problem that happened in 2020 was being besieged during 4 months by a thirsty opportunist wanting someone to be his servant:
-> *"Hey, why don't you learn C effectively and come help me in my Discord server?
+> *- "Hey, why don't you learn C effectively and come help me in my Discord server?
 > I'm starting a project that is promising, but for this I need a programmer that
 > isn't tied to any other project and R$ 20,00 in Bitcoin
 > So drop this Pindorama away and deposit R$ 20,00, this will be great.
 You're a